andriykuba/debitoor-contact-importer/README.md

 We do not recommend to change test database and test users in the `public.json` file.
 If you decide to change test user, do not forget to check that `test/tools.js` contains correct user name and password for `auth`, `authAnother`, `authWrong` variables.

+Trivially you tests on another host than production.
+So it's better register a special "test" application on Debitoor for correct callback URL.

 ### Structure

 As usual, our tests are situated in the `test` folder.
 This folder has `data` subfolder with some test data, they are too complicated to be included directly in the test code.
 A short description is: